vikki9121/Leo/README.md

 ## Live Site : https://bloodysweet.netlify.app/

-The Fan Page is a website dedicated to celebrating and honoring Actor Vijay.
+I started learning Bootstrap and did this page which showcase my talent about recent learning .The Fan Page is a website dedicated to celebrating and honoring Actor Vijay.
 Built using the Bootstrap framework, this fan page offers a visually appealing and responsive design that allows fans to engage with the content and connect with fellow enthusiasts.

 ## Feature
 1. Responsive Design: The fan page is designed to provide an optimal viewing experience across different devices and screen sizes.
 It automatically adjusts its layout and content to ensure seamless navigation and readability.